 The flipside of this high reactivity is that if there’s too much potassium in the soil, it’ll bind with other elements and make it hard for the plants above to access them.
 It can also harm those vital subterranean microbes that are so crucial to soil health.
 It’s one of the reasons I stress so heavily the importance of testing your soils.

-So from time to time you may find you need to add fertility to the soil in a way that leaves out potassium altogether.
-Here’s some options for you when you need to work around soils that are already topped out with K.
+So from time to time, you may find you need to add fertility to the soil in a way that leaves out potassium altogether.
+Here are some options for you when you need to work around soils that are already topped out with K.

 Bigger and Better: High in Nitrogen

-Nitrogen is the big number on most fertilizers, and for good reason.
-It’s vital to all plant growth, and unlike the other two big macronutrients it doesn’t stick around.
-It exists mostly as a gas in the atmosphere, only spending a small amount of time inside plants an animals.
+Nitrogen is the big number on most fertilizers and for good reason.
+It’s vital to all plant growth, and unlike the other two big macronutrients, it doesn’t stick around.
+It exists mostly as a gas in the atmosphere, only spending a small amount of time inside plants and animals.
 It’s hard work getting it to stay in a form that plants can use, deep in the soil.

 Blood meal is a rich source of nitrogen, and one I write more about here.
 Other strong sources of nitrogen include feather meal, synthetic nitrates and urea.